xyberviri/AWSPortAuditor/README.md

 # AWSPortAuditor
 A collection of scripts created to simplify the auditing of "open" ports in AWS security groups.
-Ports are listed b

-    Supports MFA CLI by way of "aws sts get-session-token"

 Download and execute run.cmd